The LGBTQ+ Community’s Guide to Engineering

 In NOGLSTP’s article entitled “Career Opportunities for LGBT STEM Grads: Brighter Than Ever,” they championed one measure of how LGBTQ+-inclusive a company is: the Human Rights Campaign (HRC) Corporate Equality Index (CEI).
 To achieve the maximum 100 percent CEI rating, companies must have the following:

-In 2005, the Raytheon Company received the prestigious Out to Innovate National Corporate Award for its continued support, inclusion, and community outreach for the LGBTQ+ community.
+In 2005, the Raytheon Company (now called RTX) received the prestigious Out to Innovate National Corporate Award for its continued support, inclusion, and community outreach for the LGBTQ+ community.
 As a leader in the defense industry, Raytheon employs various engineers throughout its technical services, information technology, and aviation departments, to name a few.

 Its website states: “Diversity is at the heart of all we do at Raytheon.
 We embrace diversity and diverse opinions; we treat people with dignity and respect to support our inclusive culture.
 This allows us to retain and attract the world-class talent and supplier base we need to develop the innovative solutions our global customers depend on.
 We view our diversity as a competitive advantage as a key enabler of our growth.”
 Overall, as the first company in its industry to receive a perfect CEI, Raytheon has a long-established track record of recruiting, retaining, and promoting its LGBTQ+ engineers.